-Some children dropout of school because they have no food to eat at school and even back at home there is nothing.
-Tindyebwa (2012).
+Some student's dropout of school because they have no food to eat at school and even back at home there is nothing.
+(Tindyebwa, 2012).
 So, staying at home and looking for want to eat seems better than being at school and starving.
-Giere et al (1999), noted that pupils have a hard time retaining information when they are hungry so, in the long run they end up failing and they get fed up with school and dropout.
-For some families, putting a meal on the table is a problem leave alone thinking about education, Kagenha, (2005).
+Giere et al (1999), noted that students have a hard time retaining information when they are hungry so, in the long run they end up failing and they get fed up with school and dropout.
+For some families, putting a meal on the table was a problem leave alone thinking about education.
+(Kagenha, 2005).

-2.3.2 Social factors that contribute to pupils' dropout in primary schools.
+2.3.2 Social factors that contribute to students' dropout at ordinary level

-2.3.2.1 Teenage pregnancy and early marriage
+2.3.2.1 Teenage pregnancy and early marriages

 Many studies and research data tend to indicate that teenage pregnancies and early marriages as another factor of dropout, especially among girls.
 Kibogy (2001) observed that, throughout Uganda, the school careers of girls are cut short by unwanted pregnancies.
 A study done by Amunga (1997) pointed out that, teenage pregnancy by school going girls were on the increase.
-In other study, Kabogy, (2001) observed that, pregnancies accounted for 80% of female dropout in primary schools while 29.6% of the dropouts were said to get married.
+In other study, Kabogy, (2001) observed that, pregnancies accounted for 80% of female dropout at ordinary level schools while 29.6% of the dropouts were said to get married.
 Wanjohi (2002) found out that in her study, that early marriages and pregnancies of girls (50.7%) also affected and contributed to girl's dropout.
-Kamoja (1998), in future of primary learners in Uganda sees withdrawing girls from school to marry as a major factor of wastage.
-According to Kamoja, parents marry their daughters early for the following reasons:-

-- (i) To obtain bride wealth - (ii) Prevent pregnancies out of marriage - (iii) Evading paying school fees for the girls who may not benefit her family after marriage. - (iv) To get wives for their sons before wealth is exhausted.
+Kamoja (1998), in future of ordinarylearners in Uganda sees withdrawing girls from school to marry as a major factor.
+According to Kamoja, parents marry their daughters early for the following reasons:-to obtain bride wealth, prevent pregnancies out of marriage, evading paying school fees for the girls who may not benefit her family after marriage, and to get wives for their sons before wealth is exhausted.